shaiguitar/ruby_apis_and_clients/PRESENTATION.md

   # and is validated by the fact that our specs pass on the real.
 </pre>

 This is full integration, this is good.
-Some noticeable advantages are that we
+The advantages to this are

 1) Have a robust client lib, with a fake server that can be used in third party applications for their own tests.
-2) Server code confidential.
+2) We don't have to expose our server code, keep it confidential.
 3) Eliminates duplication between server and client specs.
 4) Faster specs.

 This is pretty good.

-However (!), there are some bad things here:

-1) More steps in making a code change (releasing is harder).
+However, disadvantages are:

-2) You need to maintain an entire fake codebase which can grow bigger than other approaches.
+1) You need to maintain an entire fake codebase which can grow bigger than other approaches.
+2) More steps in making a code change (releasing is harder because you need to maintain fake+real).

 !SLIDE
 # Mapper style #

 SO!
 It's the last one, I promise ;)

-  #jacob

-You take a different approach and code the server, client and fake all in one repo, and tie it into your rails app at the end:
+You take a different approach and code the server, client and fake all in one repo, and tie it into your rails app at the end.
+In this way, instead of using a fake, we use our real as if it was the fake, and tie in loose ends at the end.

 <pre>